gooseberry/training/docs/exercises/mason-twist.md

     * Weight (Dumbbell or Kettlebell)

+--8<-- "v-sit.md"

 ## Instructions

-1. Lie on your back with your legs at a 45-degree angle and with your hands and shoulders off the floor, your core pressing your lower back against the floor, and your shoulders up with your back straight.
-2. Clasp your hands together in front of your chest and twist your upper body to bring your hands down to the floor beside your hips.
+1. Clasp your hands together in front of your chest and twist your upper body to bring your hands down to the floor from side to side beside your hips.
-3. Return to a straight position and continue to rotate your upper body to bring your hands down on the other side.
-4. Repeat this movement for the duration of the exercise.

 ## Variations